EmilGedda/hattis/README.md

 # kattis-cli
-A simple command line interface for the kattis online judgde written in Haskell
+A simple command line interface for the kattis online judge written in Haskell